 And then one day while I was in the bedroom I looked at my mirror and realized just how small it was.
 Oh it was very pretty since the makeover, but it really was not all that great for mirroring!
 Is that a new verb?
-That was when I came to the decision to remake the mirror for me!
+That was when I came to the decision to makeover the mirror for me!
 After all do I not deserve to have a mirror that does a proper job of mirroring?

 - DecoArt Americana Chalky Finish Paint in Everlasting